fosler2/Card-Games/akaCheesedog.md

 - 10 CLEAR
 - 2 LIFELINE

-### Section 4 - Mid-Game and End-Game Stages
+### Section 4 - FACE-UPS and FACE-DOWNS (FLIPS)

 > - RULE 4.
 All previous rules apply to these stages.
 > - RULE 4a.
-Once you have played all of the cards in your hand, pick up your FACE-UP cards.
-These are now your hand, and you need to continue playing (essentially follow step 2 above) until you've gotten rid of all of those cards.
+Once you have played all of the cards in your hand (from step 3 of the deal), pick up your FACE-UP cards.
+These are now your hand, and you need to continue playing until you've gotten rid of all of those cards.
 > - RULE 4b.
 Once you've run out of cards again, so only your FACE-DOWNS remain, you have to play your FACE-DOWN cards, one by one.
 These moves are your "FLIPS."
 You may only look at one FACE-DOWN card on each FLIP.
 > - RULE 4c.
 If you have to pick up the pile on a FLIP, you do not have to show your card.
 > - RULE 4d.
 Sometimes, your FLIP will happen on an empty pile, either from a CLEAR or the previous player picking up the pile.
 This is called a "FREE FLIP" since your FLIP is guaranteed to be playable on an empty pile.